dsdaveh/device-failure-analysis/device_failure_report.md

 Drift for attribute 4 was almost always the primary indicator of failure across all folds and models.
 After that n_rec and and variance for attributes 6 and 7 were also important, but switched rank between the different folds/models.

-Additional models were also explored and their results are presented in the accompanying lab notebook.
+Additional models were also explored and their results are presented in the [accompanying lab-style notebook]((https://github.com/dsdaveh/device-failure-analysis/blob/master/device_failure.md)).

 Some observations from this phase: